JBEI/edd/README.md

     * `mkvirtualenv edd.jbei.org`
     * `workon edd.jbei.org`
     * `pip install -r /path/to/project/requirements.txt` to install python packages to virtualenv
+        * If you get a compiler error complaining about “missing sasl.h” when installing ldap,
+        * `sudo apt-get install libsasl2-dev` and install the requirements again.
+    * Use `deactivate` to exit the virtual environment but retain your shell session.

 * \(_optional_\) `sudo apt-get install tomcat7` for Tomcat/Solr <a name="Solr_Tomcat_Deb"/>
     * Download [Solr][23] and copy WAR to webapps folder